-All copies of education records provided to non-institutional individuals/organizations should bear a statement to the effect that: "Under the provisions of Public Law 93-380 (as amended), the information contained in this document is not to be released to others without the written consent of the student named herein".
+All copies of education records provided to non-institutional individuals/organizations should bear a statement to the effect that: "Under the provisions of Public Law 93-380 (as amended),

 Stats.
 Implemented: ORS 351.070, OAR 580-13 & Family Educ. & Privacy Act